Lidar: Laser

-Phased arrays

 A phased array can illuminate any direction by using a microscopic array of individual antennas.
 Controlling the timing (phase) of each antenna steers a cohesive signal in a specific direction.
 Phased arrays have been used in radar since the 1940s.
-The same technique can be used with light.
 On the order of a million optical antennas are used to see a radiation pattern of a certain size in a certain direction.
-The system is controlled by timing the precise flash.
-A single chip (or a few) replace a US$75,000 electromechanical system, drastically reducing costs.

-Several companies are working on developing commercial solid-state lidar units.

-The control system can change the shape of the lens to enable zoom in and zoom out functions.
-Specific sub-zones can be targeted at sub-second intervals.

-Electromechanical lidar lasts for between 1,000 and 2,000 hours.
-By contrast, solid-state lidar can run for 100,000 hours.

-Microelectromechanical machines
+To achieve this the phase of each individual antenna (emitter) are precisely controlled.
+It is very difficult, if possible at all, to use the same technique in a lidar.
+The main problems are that all individual emitters must be coherent (technically coming from the same "master" oscillator or laser source), have dimensions about the wavelength of the emitted light (1 micron range) to act as a point source with their phases being controlled with high accuracy.

 Microelectromechanical mirrors (MEMS) are not entirely solid-state.
 However, their tiny form factor provides many of the same cost benefits.
 A single laser is directed to a single mirror that can be reoriented to view any part of the target field.
 The mirror spins at a rapid rate.
 However, MEMS systems generally operate in a single plane (left to right).
 To add a second dimension generally requires a second mirror that moves up and down.
 Alternatively, another laser can hit the same mirror from another angle.
 MEMS systems can be disrupted by shock/vibration and may require repeated calibration.